 - You don’t write code to put protections in the user experience.

-With our Trust Cloud, your setup is configured via a dashboard that requires zero code to implement and optimize.
+With our platform, your setup is configured via a dashboard that requires zero code to implement and optimize.

 SuperAPIs Are Yes-Code

 There are a lot of “no-code” providers that consolidate a number of different APIs behind a single super API.
 These super APIs provide a consistent way to call different vendors but still require code to get started.